mmartinezluis/My-Online-Store-Sinatra-Project/README.md

 4. Push to the branch with `git push origin feature/new-feature`.
 5. Create a pull request, and explain the reason for the change (why the written code should be implemented).

-## Licence
+## License
-SellBy Online Store is available as open source under the temrs of the MIT license.
+SellBy Online Store is available as open source under the temrs of the [MIT License](https://github.com/mmartinezluis/SellBy-Online-Store-Sinatra-Project/blob/main/LICENSE.txt).